The Consequences of Urban Crisis

 The Evolution of Black Neighborhoods Since Kerner

 Dr. Hardy's research studies the evolution of African American neighborhoods since the Kerner Commission issued their groundbreaking report on the causes of the rioting and social unrest that marked the 1960s.
 He first examines how black neighborhoods evolved in four representative cities —Detroit, Newark, Los Angeles, and Washington, DC — that experienced severe rioting during this period.
 Neighborhoods directly affected by rioting saw substantial population declines and stagnation of several key neighborhood amenities relative to those that were not directly affected.

-While we have experienced much stability in urban America since the 1960s, in 2014, 2015, and 2016 three major riots occurred in Ferguson, Missouri; Baltimore, Maryland; and Charlotte, North Carolina respectively.
-Several recent studies argue aggressive police practices are primarily underpinning today’s urban unrest; however, riots are rarely driven by a single cause.
+While we have experienced much stability in urban America since the 1960s, in 2014 and 2015 two major riots occurred in Ferguson, Missouri and Baltimore, Maryland, respectively.
+Several recent studies argue aggressive police practices are primarily underpinning today’s urban unrest; however, uprisings are rarely driven by a single cause.
 We need to comprehensively understand how other 21st century dynamics including public housing demolition, the gentrification of African American communities, and widening racial inequality, undergird modern political instability.
 Dr. Hyra’s critical comparative research advances understandings of the linkages among urban policy, social inequality, and democracy.

 When Does Police Violence Cause Urban Unrest?